 - It is well-reported, according to the Bug Writing Guidelines.

-- It is reported against a current build (one dated within the last three weeks).
+- It is reported against a current build (one dated within the last two weeks).

 - It's not an obvious dupe of, for example, one of the Most Frequently Reported bugs.

 Note that you do not necessarily have to be able to reproduce the bug in order to confirm it.